commercetools/ui-kit/packages/components/inputs/creatable-select-input/README.md

 ### `isTouched(touched)`

-Expects to be called with an array or boolean.
-Returns `true` when truthy.
+Returns truthy value for the Formik `touched` value of this input field.

-### Components
+## Components

-It is possible to customize `SelectInput` by passing the `components` property.
+It is possible to customize `CreatableSelectInput` by passing the `components` property.
-`SelectInput` exports the default underlying components as static exports.
+`CreatableSelectInput` exports the default underlying components as static exports.

 Components available as static exports are:

 - `ClearIndicator`
 - `Control`
+- `CrossIcon`
+- `DownChevron`
 - `DropdownIndicator`
-- `DownChevron`
-- `CrossIcon`
 - `Group`
 - `GroupHeading`
 - `IndicatorsContainer`
 - `IndicatorSeparator`
 - `Input`
 - `LoadingIndicator`
+- `LoadingMessage`
 - `Menu`
 - `MenuList`
 - `MenuPortal`
-- `LoadingMessage`
-- `NoOptionsMessage`
 - `MultiValue`
 - `MultiValueContainer`
 - `MultiValueLabel`
 - `MultiValueRemove`
+- `NoOptionsMessage`
 - `Option`
 - `Placeholder`
 - `SelectContainer`